Supporting your child's learning

 If you have any queries regarding the content of the booklets or want support in knowing how best to help your child please talk to your child’s teacher.

 Your child will bring home weekly spellings to learn which the teacher will also work on in class.
+Please click here for the weekly spellings list.

 Children will be given the spellings on a Friday and will be tested the following Friday.